 Because sources can be more or less credible and relevant, it is always important to review and evaluate the source you want to use.
 All material has a sender and a purpose.
 Consider the following:

-Research can be published in channels other than scientific articles.
-Some of the publication types undergo a peer review process, and others do not.
+Research can also be published in other ways than in scientific articles.
+Some publication types undergo a peer review process, and others do not.

-Conference reports: Researchers go to conferences to exchange ideas and experiences with each other.
-The contributions are published either in scientific journals or conference reports, also called proceedings.
-Sometimes these conference reports are peer-reviewed.
+- Conference reports: When researchers go to a conference to exchange ideas and experiences with one another, their contributions to the conference are usually published, either in scientific journals or in conference reports, so-called proceedings.
+Sometimes these are scientifically reviewed (peer reviewed).

-Research reports : Scientists also publish research reports from different institutions / research institutes, organizations and authorities.
-The main purpose is to describe ongoing or completed research.
-These reports are usually not peer-reviewed.
-They are often published free on the Web.
+- Research reports : Researchers also publish material in reports from various institutions / research institutes, organisations or other authorities.
+The main purpose is to talk about ongoing or completed research.
+These reports are usually not scientifically reviewed.
+They are often published freely on the web.

-Book or book chapter: In some subjects, books are a common form of research output.
-Sometimes these books undergo a peer review process similar to the one for scientific articles.
-In other cases the book is reviewed by the editors of the book.
+- Book or book chapter: In some subject areas, research is still mostly published in book form.
+Sometimes these books undergo a peer review process similar to that of scientific articles.
+In other cases, the book is reviewed by the book's editors.